Home

 Pilot whales

 Weather is not a big factor when it concerns whale watching.
 Rain or shine, whales need to come to the surface to breathe.
-However, whale watching tours do get canceled in case of foggy conditions or rough seas.
-And, it's also true that whales are much easier to spot when the weather is clear and the seas are calm.
+However, whale-watching tours do get canceled in case of foggy conditions or rough seas.
+And it's also true that whales are much easier to spot when the weather is clear and the seas are calm.

-What to bring
+What to Bring

 What to wear

 Keep in mind that it may be 10-15 degrees colder out in the ocean than on land.
 Make sure to put on some warm layers, a jacket, or a sweater to feel comfortable during your trip.
 Long pants are preferred.
 Shoes have to have rubber soles and closed toes.
+Tour operators strongly discourage wearing heels since the boat tends to move even on calm days.

-Where to stay
+Where to Stay

 Practical info